Edveika/15-Puzzle-cli/README.md

 - Time tracking using a simple Timer class.
 - Victory check to determine when the puzzle is solved.

+## How to Play

+- Use the keyboard keys `w`, `a`, `s`, and `d` to slide tiles in the up, left, down, and right directions, respectively.
+- The goal is to arrange the tiles in ascending numerical order, with the empty space at the bottom-right corner.

 # Downloading the game

 1. Download 15-Puzzle.exe from [releases](https://github.com/Edveika/15-Puzzle-cli/releases/tag/1.0)